aws-samples/amazon-live-translation-polly-transcribe/README.md

+## Blog Post
+Please check out our blog post here: https://aws.amazon.com/blogs/machine-learning/break-through-language-barriers-with-amazon-transcribe-amazon-translate-and-amazon-polly/ that explains the context of this project

 ## Description
 In this post, you will learn how to use three fully managed AWS services (Amazon Transcribe (https://aws.amazon.com/transcribe/), Amazon Translate (https://aws.amazon.com/translate/), and Amazon Polly (https://aws.amazon.com/polly/)) to produce a near-real-time speech-to-speech translator solution that can quickly translate a source speaker’s live voice input into a spoken, accurate, translated target language, all with zero machine learning (ML) experience.